|

 Suddenly, the boy grasped his arm andwith a grin of triumphdrew

-him into an alley, heading back into the Hill of Guard.
+him into an alley that headed back into the Hill of Guard.
 If

 the shop exists, he whispered, it will be down here.